engma/thymeleaf-cheat-sheet/README.md

 Thymeleaf is a template engine that relys mostly on **attributes**, unlike common engines which rely on **tags** as in JSP or JSF, this makes it testable in the browser directly without requiring a server to parse the special html tags, which eases the work between designer and developer, as they can both test the same page.

 ### How it works
+Let's consider this piece of code:

 `<p th:text="'Thymeleaf will display this'">text</p>`

 Here thymeleaf will process the text inside the `th:text` attribute, and replace the contents of the `<p>` tag with it.
-Thymeleaf works by replacing the contents of the tags that it's attributes are defined on Another example is:
+Thymeleaf works by replacing the contents of the tags that it's attributes are defined on. so the final in the browser output will be:

+`<p>Thymeleaf will display this</p>`

+Notice that the special attributes are now gone, as well as the text "text" which is now replace with the contents of the thymeleaf attribute.

+A more complicated example:

 ```html
 <tr th:each="prod : ${prods}">